 The Best Pre-Made First Aid Kits for Backpacking

 All of the picks we recommend are small.
 That means they are compact; it doesn’t mean they have fewer supplies.
 Each has high user ratings, and generally, include everything you could possibly need in an emergency situation.
 We do not list what is included in each kit as they all differ.
 However, we do list how many pieces are in each kit.
 We also list the approximate weight of each kit.

 With 95 pieces, this compact kit has everything you might need for a 24-hour hike.
 Everything is in a water-resistant zipper pouch.
 The product weighs less than one pound.

 While this kit includes 100 pieces, it weighs in at only 1 pound, making it light enough to fit in a backpack.
 The storage bag is water resistant, and every inside pocket has a waterproof zip-top bag.
 The inner contents are all clearly labeled, making it easier for you to find things in an emergency.

 The kit contains 97 items that are guaranteed not to expire for at least four years.
 Weighing in at one pound, it’s a great option for your next trip.

 MediKit Deluxe First Aid Kit

-With 115 items, this 4.8 out of 5-star rated kit is bigger and weighs just over 1 pound.
-However, because it is priced between $ and $, you might be willing to carry the extra weight.
+With 115 items, this kit is bigger and weighs just over 1 pound.
+However, it depends if you are willing to carry the extra weight.

 Higher Gear Products First Aid Kit